Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 You could need to wear a hand or wrist brace or limit certain motions.
 Some swelling and bruising is also to be expected and can be treated with ice and over-the-counter medication.
 More serious hand surgeries might require physical therapy before you can fully regain the use of your hand.

 If you are bothered by a problem with one or both of your hands, visit Main Line Plastic Surgery for an initial consultation.
-Call 484-222-0010 to schedule your appointment with Dr. Jean at our office in Bryn Mawr, Pennsylvania.
+Text or Call to schedule your appointment with Dr. Jean at our office in Bryn Mawr, Pennsylvania.

 * Results will vary by person and are based upon the patient, the procedure, and the aftercare program.